 We are thankful for every donation we receive.
-We need your continued financial support to implement our strategy of building opposition to euthanasia and assisted suicide.
-The EPC Air Miles collector card.
+We need your continued financial support to prevent the legalization of euthanasia and assisted suicide.
+We have booked another flight with the EPC Air Miles collector card.

 Thank you for your continued support.